 While some long-standing mastermind groups use GroupMe or WhatsApp for direct messaging between meetings, Slack offers the best mastermind group software when you’ve already got your meetings and events handled, and you want a quick and easy way to keep members in touch between sessions.

 Why?
 Because Slack is not only comfortable to many professionals who don’t want to learn a new platform, but it does a few things better than GroupMe or WhatsApp:

 Channels, threaded messaging, and comments.
-Slack has the ability to organize “channels” (similar to topics on a Mighty Network) and within these channels offer threaded messages and comments.
+Slack can organize “channels” and within these channels offer threaded messages and comments.
 Why do threaded messages and comments matter?
 Even with eight or 16 people, threaded comments do a better job than one long “single thread” group text of organizing conversations and building deeper relationships.

 Video calls.
 On Slack, you can organize live video calls among multiple members.
-While the quality and reliability isn’t as strong as Zoom, it’s offered as a built in feature on their paid plans and can be used for meetings.
+While the quality and reliability aren’t as strong as Zoom, it’s offered as a built-in feature on their paid plans and can be used for meetings.

 Familiarity.
 Compared to GroupMe or WhatsApp, don’t underestimate the comfort professionals have with using Slack.
-While it’s features are limited in many respects (certainly compared to a Mighty Network), if you just need to keep members in touch between meetings and don’t plan on scaling the number of Mastermind Groups you’re going to run, it’s the best of your messaging options.
+While its features are limited in many respects, if you just need to keep members in touch between meetings and don’t plan on scaling the number of mastermind groups you’re going to run, it’s the best of your messaging options.